Jeremy-Goldstein/330-project/README.md

 - All data kept in a MySQL database (user information, stories, comments, and links).

 Web Security Best Practices
-- Safe from SQL Injection attacks (2 points)
+- Safe from SQL Injection attacks
-- Site follows the FIEO philosophy (3 points)
+- Site follows the FIEO philosophy
 - CSRF tokens are passed when creating, editing, and deleting comments and stories